FehintolaObafemi/FehintolaObafemi/README.md

 Hello and welcome to my space.

-My website can be accessed through www.fehintolaobafemi.com.
+My professional website can be accessed through www.fehintolaobafemi.com.

 My photography portfolio can be accessed through www.fobafemi.com
 <!---